Anthares101/k3s-pi-cluster/README.md

 ```
 ansible-playbook main.yaml -K
 ```
+After the installation you can find the cluster `kubeconfig` file in the master node under: `/etc/rancher/k3s/k3s. yaml`

 If you only need to execute part of it you can use the next tags (The names are self explanatory):
 - `pi-initial-setup`
 - `install-k3s-master`